CLASSIFICATION NO. 515

 - Interviews witnesses and relatives of the deceased; takes photographs of death scene and examines body for signs of injury or suspicious death; orders removal of body upon completion of investigation; recommends further criminal or pathological investigations if indicated.

-- Prepares detailed reports on all circumstances relating to deaths, including investigation reports, autopsies, laboratory analyses and inventories, for review by the Medical Examiner Supervisor; testifies in criminal and civil proceedings relating to the cause and manner of death.
+- Prepares detailed reports on all circumstances relating to deaths, including investigation reports, autopsies, laboratory analyses and inventories, for review by the Medical Examiner Chief Deputy; testifies in criminal and civil proceedings relating to the cause and manner of death.

 - Assists in training of Medical Examiner staff in day-day operations and protocols; provides orientation to new staff relating to State and County statutes, rules and regulations.